Beginning The Process

 Sign up for the

-(Click read more to access the registration links!)read more
+February 18th (Click read more to access the registration link.)

 Applications are due on the first Friday of every month and will be reviewed approximately three months later (e.g. if you submit your application in October, it will be considered at the January board meeting).
 Visit our grants page to learn more about the process of applying.